cathleenZzzz/Git_Instructions/Example_Project_Instructions.md

 [Download Starter Files](https://drive.google.com/file/d/1fLdX2koOmXWpN-98rRNIXBsgv_m5kpF2/view?usp=sharing)

 The zip file contains a simple creative coding project.
-You can run the code by opening the html file.
+You can run the code by opening the html file in the folder.

 ### Step 2: Setup GitHub Repository